zimfw/zimfw/modules/environment/README.md

 environment
 ===========

-Sets generic zsh built-in environment options.
+Sets generic Zsh built-in environment options.

 Also enables smart URL-pasting.
 This prevents the user from having to manually escape URLs.

 Uses `.zimrc` defined `${ztermtitle}` variable to set the terminal title, if defined.

-zsh options
+Zsh options
 -----------

   * `AUTO_RESUME` resumes an existing job before creating a new one.